umutacar/DC/tex/README.md

   Note that paragraphs are "floating" sections and can appear anywhere

   We refer to all sections and paragraph as a *_segment_*

+## Automatic labeling

+The idea is to require the user to follow some discipline in labeling segments such as ch:chapter_label sec:section_label sec:paragraph_label
+(encourage using the same prefix, because paragraph can become section later and you don't want to change all the references to the label) grp:cluster_label grp:flex_label
+(here gr stands for group)

+We then generate labels automatically.
+The algorithm employs a few heuristics so that the labels can be reasonably good.
+* We maintain a hash table of all the labels in the chapter and check against it to make sure that all labels are unique.
+* We try out words from the title (for sections) or title + body for atoms, giving priority to titles.
+* We avoid some common stop words and diderot keywords.
+* We avoid contents of comments, latex commands etc, and contents of \label{} and \depend commands.
+* For groups, which usually don't have a title, and therefore we use the titles and bodies of nested atoms.
+For the bodies, we take the latter 1/3 of each atom's body, for no real good reason other than avoiding conflict with nested atoms.
+Note that because of the prefix difference, the same label can be used for an atom and its group and there will be no collision (hence this is not a good reason).
+* For sections (section/subsection/subsection/paragraph), we expect a title.
+In the odd case that the title is empty, we look into the titles and bodies of the atoms & groups up until the first nested section if any.
+*  If all this fails, we generate a unique number.

+### Limitation
+* The labeling algorithm revolves around the constants sec:/grp: etc.  What if the user does not follow these?

 # OVERALL STRATEGY

 Our strategy rests on several observations.